Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

-- That are within a 20-mile radius of the last property I sold
+- Location: Within a 20-mile radius of the last property I sold

-- That haven’t sold in the last 10 years
+- Sales: Haven’t sold in the last 10 years

 Google Advanced Search is a great way to build a lead list of recently expired listings.
 For sales brokers, expired listings represent an opportunity to pick up the listing of a motivated seller who hasn’t yet sold.

-LinkedIn Sales Navigator has a range of tools – a great way to start is to use their lead builder tool.
-You can search for a range of filters including job title and geography.
+LinkedIn Sales Navigator has a range of tools – a great place to start is to use their lead builder tool.
+You can search using a range of filters including job title and geography.
 From there, you can save individual leads or saved searches to eventually target with customized marketing campaigns.

 The following channels are great ways to build an audience over time.
 Through consistent effort in these channels, inbound interest for your services will grow.